SESARLab/mfh-dl-performace-testing/thesis.md

 - For tag based measurement `str_value` is populated, while `double_value` is `NULL`.
 `measure_timestamp` is calculated, while `start_timestamp` and `end_timestamp` are `NULL`

+I wrote "MFH measurements generator" [29] to solve this problem, a Node.js application to generate random synthetic data for performance testing; the application source code is hosted on SESAR Lab Github's organization and is released under the Apache 2.0 License.
+The application's working is simple: it iterates from 1 to *N*, where *N* is the desired number of rows.
+Each iteration produces a randomly generated measurement that respects the logical constraints reported above; the application's output is a CSV file containing the produced data.
-While measurements values were randomly generated, *sensor* related data (`sensor_id`, `sensor_type`, `sensor_desc_name`, `unit_of_measure` ) were dumped from the MIND Foods HUB Hive production cluster and randomly picked for each generated row.
-With [Mockaroo](https://www.mockaroo.com/), an online service that allows generating synthetic data comprehensive of commons and scientific plant names, I produced a set of 100 locations, randomly picked for each generated row of the data-set.

-Finally, to simulate a data-set of a Data Lake in operation, all rows were generated computing the `insertion_timestamp` in two years.
+To provide a certain degree of semantic to the random measurement, I defined some static datasets used as the basis for each generation.
+Sensors (sensor_id, sensor_type, sensor_desc_name, unit_of_measure) and collection agents (insertion_agent) were dumped from the MIND Foods HUB Hive production cluster and randomly picked for each generated row.
+For the values of `location_name`, `location_botanic_name`, and `location_cultivation_name`, I used Mockaroo [30].
+This online service allows generating synthetic data comprehensive of commons and scientific plant names, with whom I produced a set of 100 locations, randomly picked for each generated row.
+Ultimately, to simulate a dataset of a Data Lake in operation, all rows were generated computing the `insertion_timestamp` in a temporal range of two years.

-To test both Druid and Hive, I generated 50 million rows (approximately 15 GB) of random, synthetic test data.
+Using "MFH measurements generator", I produced a CSV dataset containing 50 million rows (approximately 15 GB of size) of random, synthetic data to test Apache Hive and Apache Druid.

 ### 3.3 Data ingestion

-Before querying data, I created tables for both databases and ingested the synthetic generated CSV data.
-The first step consisted in loading the generated data-set in a temporary HDFS folder on the Hadoop Namenode server to serve as the primary source for the ingestion process.
+Before ingesting data, defining the tables for each platform was necessary.

-Unlike the original Hive `dl_measurements` table that holds MIND Foods HUB data, I decided to apply some table optimizations to test each database at the top of their performance capability, using Hive partitions and Druid segments.
+Unlike the original Hive `dl_measurements` table that holds MIND Foods HUB data, I decided to apply some optimizations to test each platform at the top of their performance capability, using Hive partitions and Druid segments.
-Each *measurement* is stored depending on its `insertion_timestamp`, allowing each platform to retrieve data based on temporal criteria efficiently.
+So, each *measurement* was stored depending on its `insertion_timestamp`, allowing each system to retrieve data based on temporal criteria efficiently.

 #### Apache Hive table optimization